Data Privacy

 assert employee_matcher("webmd", 28, "Nonbinary") == (['Zaccaria'], ['Bartosiak'])

-2f) Extract all the private data
+2f) Extract all the private data¶

-• Create 2 empty lists called first_names and last_names
+Create 2 empty lists called

-• Loop through all the people we are trying to identify in df_personal
+Loop through all the people we are trying to identify in df_personal

-• Call the employee_matcher function
+Call the

-• Append the results of employee_matcher to the appropriate lists (first_names and last_names)
+to the appropriate lists (first_names

 # YOUR CODE HERE